Praxis® CCC-SLP: Everything You Need to Know

-The PRAXIS for Speech-Language Pathology is designed to assess foundational knowledge, knowledge of professional practice standards, and specialized clinical knowledge in the areas of assessment and intervention.
-The test questions assess knowledge and clinical application across the “Big 9” areas: speech sound production, fluency and fluency disorders, voice and resonance, receptive and expressive language, hearing, swallowing and feeding, social aspects of communication including pragmatics, cognitive aspects of communication, and augmentative and alternative communication.
+The Praxis for Speech-Language Pathology is designed to assess foundational knowledge, knowledge of professional practice standards, and specialized clinical knowledge in the areas of assessment and intervention.

 There are 132 selected-response test questions on the exam.
 The test questions are primarily multiple choice with some matching questions recently introduced.
 Some questions may not count toward an examinee’s score.

-How Long Do I Need to Study for the Exam?
+How Much Do You Need to Study for the SLP Praxis®?

 Short study sessions several times per week generally work better for the retention of material.
 The study plan should identify what materials will be reviewed and if practice tests will be taken to monitor progress.
 Study groups can be very beneficial for explaining concepts, supporting each other, and building confidence.
 Groups of 3-6 people are usually effective in having sufficient knowledge across all members, as well as maintaining focus and efficiency in studying.